MatthewHaas/claudia_gbs_may_2022/README.md

 ## Alignment
 After the adapter sequences have been removed, it was time to perform the alignment using the [run_bwa.sh](alignment/run_bwa.sh) script.

+## Index BAMs
+Before moving on to the actual SNP calling step, you must first index the bam files which you can accomplish using the [index_bams.sh](index_bams/index_bams.sh) script.
+Actually, you won't be able to move forward without completing this step.
+If you try, the SNP calling script [scythe_mpileup.sh](snp_calling/scythe_mpileup.sh) will run, but it will end prematurely if the bam index files are not there.